bunq/phava_spec/README.md

 The good coding practice of Phava is ensured by conforming to the following conventions applied to PHP as the base.

 1. **Make sure your code is readable** :x:🔮
-All code constructs, such as methods, variables, and classes, must speak of their purpose.
+All code constructs, such as methods, variables, and classes must speak of their purpose.
 It must be in-your-face obvious what they do and what they are there for.
 Do not use any abbreviations.
 Choose explicitness over shorter names.

 E.g., you could use `LIMIT_QUERY` as a name for a constant the value of which is used to limit the number of results you obtain when executing a database query.
-However, but `LIMIT_NUMBER_OF_PAYMENTS_SHOWN_AT_ONCE` would make a better name because it communicates the intention of the limit more clearly.
+However, `LIMIT_NUMBER_OF_PAYMENTS_SHOWN_AT_ONCE` would make a better name because it communicates the intention of the limit more clearly.

 2. **Stick to the naming conventions**